meodai/copic-colors/README.md

 # copic-colors

-Up to date list of copic colors
-Colors extracted from the [official copic website][1].
+Up to date list of copic colors extracted from the [official copic website][1].

 - `name`: Name of the color.
 - `number`: Copic color number.